 Nowadays, digital forms of NFTs are more common.
 These provide an opportunity for creators to give something rare and unique back to their supporters.
 Digital artworks make good examples because people collect these just like they have collected physical paintings in the past.
 Some even go for extraordinary prices…Such is the case with one artwork by Beeple which sold at Christie’s auction house last year for USD 69 million!

-The newest form of cryptocurrency is CryptoKitties.
+The newest form of cryptocurrency.
 They are an Ethereum blockchain game where users can buy, sell and breed digital “cats.”
 Every “cat” holds its unique attributes (similar to your real-life pet).

 NFTs are unique and special types of cryptocurrencies.
 In some ways,